ibm-cloud-docs/billing-usage/billing-faq.md

 * If you're using a new US-based Pay-As-You-Go account with credit card billing, you can replace your credit card by going to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} and opening a support case.
 * For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
 To complete the change, review and update the support case that is created for you.
 * If you manage your payment method on a separate billing platform, you can remove your credit card by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/){: external}.

+## What is Business Continuity Insurance?
+{: #BCI-invoice}
+{: faq}

+Business Continuity Insurance is insurance that protects you from illegitimate charges against your servers.
+You can request this insurance through [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://{DomainName}/catalog?contactmodule){: external} to avoid overage charges if a documented network attack occurs against a covered server. {{site.data.keyword.Bluemix_notm}} credits back any overages incurred on the affected server.

+To obtain the credits for illegitimate charges against your servers, contact [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external} and open a support case.

+## What is the `Service: Support and Services` charge on my invoice?
+{: #supserve-invoice}
+{: faq}

+If you provision a VMWare cluster on your {{site.data.keyword.Bluemix_notm}} account, you are charged for VMWare Level 2 Support for each cluster instance.
+This charge is in addition to any {{site.data.keyword.Bluemix_notm}} Support charges for Premium or Advanced Support.

 ## What's the difference between promo codes and feature codes?
 {: #promo-feature-codes}